Demure Meaning – Definition, Context, and Insights

 A girl shy in behavior, and appearance.

-Background: Origins and Evolution of Demure
+Background: Origins and Evolution

 The word demure dates back to the late Middle Ages.
 Derived from Old French demore or demeure, meaning “to stay” or “to remain,” it evolved into an English term used to describe modesty or reserve.